kripken/BananaBread/README.markdown

 License
 -------

 Code is zlib licensed (just like Sauerbraten).

+New content created for this project specifically (for example, by Gregor Koch or Alon Zakai) is all CC-BY.
+If there isn't a specific license file, this is the license.

-Content is CC-BY or CC-BY-SA, see license files in specific directories.
+Existing content is mostly CC-BY or CC-BY-SA, see license files in specific directories.
 An exception are the character models, their license is sadly more restrictive (we hope to get new ones when possible), see details in

   packages/models/snoutx10k/
   packages/models/hudguns/